Why Ethics?

 "Whatever you do, work at it with all your heart, as working for the Lord, not for men."
 Colossians 3:23

 As our students develop influence in the world of business, our goal is to provide them with the tools necessary to guide their decision-making processes.
 As Christians, our model for ethical behavior is Jesus Christ and the Bible provides numerous examples to guide us.
-Therefore, we believe that modeling ethical behavior, an examination of real-world examples, and discussing potential ethical situations will better prepare our students to be ethical leaders in today's market.
+Therefore, we believe that modeling ethical behavior, studying real-world examples, and discussing potential ethical situations will better prepare our students to be ethical leaders in today's market.

 How do we model ethics?